Gentry Boys Hockey

-DRYLAND training is held in our newly constructed, state-of-the-art facility that is used to perfect hockey skills and will focus on building core competencies such as:
+DRYLAND training is held in our newly constructed, state-of-the-art facility that is used to perfect hockey skills.
+Sessions focus on building core competencies such as:

 Our hockey development program utilizes the expertise of many renowned hockey instructors and training systems, such as:

-Joe serves as Co-Director of Boys' Hockey and oversees the Galaxy association program as well as the boys' AAA teams and training program.
+Joe serves as co-director of boys' hockey and oversees the Galaxy association program as well as the boys' AAA teams and training program.
 Joe and his wife, Molly, reside in Minnetonka, MN.
 They have a son named Fredrik.
 Joe grew up in Plymouth, MN playing youth hockey for the Osseo-Maple Grove Hockey Association.
-His team was the MN state champion during his Pewee A (94-95).
-His Bantam A team (96-97) also won state and finished runner-up at nationals in Boston, MA to Compuware.
-He played for the 83 Minnesota Blades AAA team in the summers.
+His team held the MN state championship title during his Pewee A ('94-95).
+His Bantam A team ('96-97) also won state and finished runner-up at nationals in Boston, MA to Compuware.
+He played for the '83 Minnesota Blades AAA team over his summers.
 He attended high school at Osseo Senior High and was a letterman for hockey, soccer, and tennis.
 He played junior hockey for the Sioux Falls Stampede in the USHL.
-He was Co-Captain with Thomas Vanek and made the All-Star Game and Viking Cup Team.
-He was a 3 time All-Academic Team winner for the Saint Cloud State Huskies in the WCHA.
-He earned a degree in Marketing before before turning pro.
+He was co-captain with Thomas Vanek and made the All-Star Game and Viking Cup Team.
+He was a three time All-Academic Team winner for the St. Cloud State Huskies in the WCHA.
+He earned a degree in marketing before turning pro.
 He was drafted by the Pittsburgh Penguins and signed a two year deal.
-During his first year pro he was named to the All-Star Game in the ECHL and won the "Fastest Skater Award".
-He was traded to the Carolina Hurricanes half way through his second year where he played 6 games with the Hurricanes scoring a game winning goal in his third game.
+During his first year pro, he was named to the All-Star Game in the ECHL and won the "Fastest Skater Award".
+He was traded to the Carolina Hurricanes halfway through his second year where he played six games with the Hurricanes, scoring a game winning goal in his third game.
 Later he moved across seas and played for the Brunico Wolves in the Italian Serie A and led the league in goals before ending his career in England.
-He was a coach for the Eden Prairie Bantam AA team during the 2013-2014 season and the 2003 MN Blades.
+He was a coach for the Eden Prairie Bantam AA team during the '13-14 season and the '03 MN Blades.
 He has a passion for coaching, training, and mentoring hockey players in the area.